 Lastly, your boatman will stop near a chinampa selling a variety of native and decorative plants.

-Capturing the Locale on your Xochimilco Day Trip
+Capture the Locale on your day trip to Xochimilco

 As you must know by now, this place is a visual delight.
 You can generously click as many pictures as you want.